tomwwright/littleorange/docs/Features.md

 Little Orange configures tools and services with a "core" management account that support the operation and maintenance of the AWS multi-account footprint.
 ### 2.1 Account Management with AWS Organizations

 Little Orange manages multiple accounts via [AWS Organizations](https://aws.amazon.com/organizations/).
+Little Orange manages resources across a number of specialised accounts:

+- `LittleOrangeManagement`
+- `LittleOrangeSecurity`
+- `LittleOrangeNetworking`

 #### 2.1.1 CloudFormation Resource Providers for AWS Organizations

 CloudFormation Resource Providers provide the ability to manage AWS Organizations resources.
 This allows for the structure of the AWS Organization to be defined declaratively using CloudFormation.